-- I In April, September and October 2009, total coliforms were detected in one, three and four, respectively, of the 100 monthly routine compliance samples collected in our system.
-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially-harmful bacteria may be present.
-Thirty-two additional samples were subsequently collected and total coliforms were not detected in those samples.
-Since total coliforms were detected in less than 5 percent of the samples collected during this month, the system did not have an MCL violation.
-It should be noted that E. Coli, associated with human and animal fecal waste, was not detected in any of the samples collected. - 2 The value reported for copper represents the 90th percentile.
-In this case 50 samples were collected at your water system and the 90th percentile value was the fifth highest value (0.14 mg/l).
-The action level for copper was not exceeded at any of the sites tested. - 3 Iron has no health effects.
+- were collected at your water system and the $90^{\rm th}$ percentile value was the fifth highest value (0.14 mg/l).
+The action level for copper was not exceeded at any of the sites tested - 4 Iron has no health effects.
 The limit for iron is set for aesthetics.
 At 1,000 ug/l a substantial number of people will note the bitter astringent taste of iron.
 Also, at this concentration, it imparts a brownish color to laundered clothing and stains plumbing fixtures with a characteristic rust color.
 Staining can result at levels of 50 ug/l, lower than those detectable to taste buds.
 Therefore, the MCL of 300 ug/l represents a reasonable compromise as adverse aesthetic effects are minimized at this level.
-Many multivitamins may contain 3,000 ug/l or 4,000 ug/l of

-- iron per capsule.
+Many multivitamins may contain 3,000 ug/l or 4,000 ug/l of iron per capsule.
 Higher levels of iron are allowed by the State when justified by the water supplier.
-The Water Authority uses zinc metaphosphate for sequestering the iron. - The value reported for lead represents the 90th percentile.
+The Water Authority uses zinc metaphosphate for sequestering the iron. - 5 The value reported for lead represents the 90th percentile.
 In this case 50 samples were collected at your water system and the 90th percentile value was the fifth highest value (2.00 ug/l).
-The action level for lead was not exceeded in any of the samples collected. - 5 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
+The action level for lead was not exceeded in any of the samples collected. - 6 Nitrate in drinking water at levels above 10 mg/l is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant, you should ask for advise from your health care provider. - 6 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 7 Total Haloacetic Acids mean the sum of mono-, di-, and trichloroacetic acid, and mono- and di- bromoacetic acid. - 8 Total Trihalomethanes (TTHMs) mean the sum of Chloroform, Bromodichloromethane, Dibromochloromethane, and Bromoform.
+If you are caring for an infant, you should ask for advice from your health care provider. - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 8 Total Haloacetic Acids mean the sum of mono-, di-, and trichloroacetic acid, and mono- and di- bromoacetic acid. - 9 Total Trihalomethanes (ITHMs) mean the sum of Chloroform, Bromodichloromethane, Dibromochloromethane, and Bromoform.